micro-gl/nitro-gl/notes/tess.md

             //    the vertical wall between them.
             // 3. infer the correct trapeze where "b" is in and perform roughly the same
             //    operation
-            // 4. connect the two points, so they again split a face (in case they are not vertical)
+            // 4. connect the two pos, so they again split a face (in case they are not vertical)

             const int winding = infer_edge_winding(a, b);
             // first, in order to avoid robust issues later, we insert the (b) vertex on the trapeze.